UBC-MDS/intro-to-ml-workshop/README.md

-# Introduction to Data Science and Analytics using `scikit-learn`
+# Introduction to Machine Learning using `scikit-learn`

+This repository contains lecture notebooks and practice sets for introductory machine learning material.